Papaglory/Dream-Control/README.md

 * Gasp Male by bertiehs.
 * wind and trees and snow by tim.kahn.

+## Further Information

+For a more in-depth look at this project, please refer to [mariusnaasen.com/projects/dream-control](https://mariusnaasen.com/projects/dream-control).

 ## Author
 Marius H. Naasen, originally created 2018.